9 Factors That Influence App Development Cost

-For example, if you have a source of data that you maintain that is displayed in the app, you may need the ability to add, edit or remove this data from the app.
+For example, if you have a source of data that is displayed in the app, you may need the ability to add, edit or remove this data from the app.
 Let’s say you have a curated list of local offers, events and business information for a city.
 You would need to add new events and offers, or remove old ones to keep your content fresh.
 Rather than editing this data directly in the database, which requires technical expertise, a CMS can be used.

-Will you be developing for IOS (Apple) devices only?
+Will you be developing for iOS (Apple) devices only?
 Will your app need to work on Android as well?

 Devices have various different screen sizes and resolutions.
 When making an app that has to work on devices with varying screen sizes, re-sizing of graphics and extra testing may be needed to ensure the app “looks” right on larger screen sizes.

 With Android, the different manufacturers also have their own variants of the Android operating system.
 Google develop the operating system, but the large manufacturers then customise it so it works on their handsets.
-This means that the app needs to be tested on as many different devices as possible to ensure that there are no operating system idiosyncracies.
+This means that the app needs to be tested on as many different devices as possible, to ensure that there are no operating system idiosyncracies.

 Also, with Android, there is no “forced updating” of the device’s operating system.
 This means there are a lot of devices still running old versions of the operating system.
 For example, at the time of writing, just over 30% of Androids still run the Jelly Bean version of the operating system, which is two versions behind the latest version, Lollipop.
 Contrast this with iOS, where according to research by Opensignal, 85% of iOS devices were running the latest operating system as of August 2015.